-- green, clean electricity at scale, usually to feed into the grid.
-Solar farms can cover anything between 1 acre and 100 acres. - 5.38 There are already two relatively large solar farms in the Neighbourhood Area (Map 8 page 36).
+- 5.42 There are already two relatively large solar farms in the Neighbourhood Area (Map 8 page 36).
 One site is at Basin Bridge Farm which is on the south-western border of the area.
 It is well hidden from housing and integrated in the landscape away.
 The second site is central to the Neighbourhood Area close to the Recreation Ground, surgery and built-up area of the village.
-Following considerable local objection, permission was granted on appeal in 2013. - 5.39 In the 2017 Questionnaire, 48% of respondents did not support solar farms.
+Following considerable local objection, permission was granted on appeal in 2013. - 5.43 In the 2017 Questionnaire, 48% of respondents did not support solar farms.